vrthra/chaos-replication/README.md

 - data about test execution in the form of kill matrices (`killmatrix/`)
 - scripts to compute the estimators
 - plots and scripts to generate them
+- A extended version of the original paper

 ## Automatically Generated Test Suites